 Well, now I have.
 Almost.

 There is one snag – there always is – us poor sods here in Malaysia have no local access to it.
+(UPDATE FEB 2018: The Shiseido Anessa sunscreens are available in Watson’s stores in Malaysia.
+Keep your eyes peeled!)
 Cue a cacophony of wailing and beating of breasts in anguish 😀

-I’d heard of the Shiseido Anessa sunscreen for a while but had never tried any, for the simple reason because it is not available locally.
+I’d heard of the Shiseido Anessa sunscreen for a while but had never tried any, for the simple reason because it was not available locally before.
 It is however, available in neighbouring countries and in most other Asian countries.
 This bottle was kindly gifted to me by a reader, Liz, whom I met earlier this year.
 I must say that I’ve thoroughly enjoyed meeting readers over the months, some of whom have become friends 😀

 Liz was a girl after my own heart, for she knew I was a sucker for sunscreen, and she told me she enjoyed using this one, and wanted me to see if I liked it.
 Well Liz, I do and now, I’m bummed that it isn’t as easily available here haha 😀

 Anessa is a subsidiary brand of skincare giant, Shiseido, and there are a few different types of sunscreen available.
 This Annessa Perfect UV Sunscreen Aqua Booster comes in a gold bottle, with yellow plastic packaging, and boasts SPF50+ PA++++ UVA/UVB protection.
 I believe this is the highest protection in the brand.

 Like most Japanese brand sunscreens, the texture is light, like a lotion.
 However, if you prefer watery type textures, then you will not like this one, for this has a heavier milky-lotion texture.